cuberoot-sw/cuberoot-sw.github.com/_drafts/angular-phonecat-tutorial-in-react-js.markdown

 module.exports = PhoneCatWrapper;
 ```
-Right now if you refresh the browser, it fails saying `Line 19: Expected corresponding XJS closing tag for img`
+Right now if you refresh the browser, it fails saying `Line 19: Expected corresponding XJS closing tag for img`.
 JSX needs strict XML.
 Let's add the `img` closing tags.

 Now it's working but the layout is all messed up.
-TODO PREVIEW?
 This is because JSX expects
 HTML attributes in a slightly different manner, the culprit here is `class` it's
 not showing up in the rendered HTML.
 To fix this replace all `class` attributes
 with `className`.

 Now it's working as expected!

 ## Step-3 Extract all static components